 Economic and Industrial Development Authority; \$100,000 to the Community Development Foundation, Inc.; \$50,000 to the Marion County Community Development Association, Inc.; \$50,000 to the West Alabama Development Association of Fayette County; \$100,000 to the West Alabama Economic Development Association; and \$100,000 to the Winston County General Fund.
 Any remaining moneys will be distributed to the State General Fund.
-(See Section 40-13-6, Code of Alabama 1975, for distribution prior to fiscal year 2014.)

-(2) Proceeds from the \$.20 per ton levy are distributed to the cities and counties in which the coal was severed.
+- (2) Proceeds from the \$.20 per ton levy are distributed to the cities and counties in which the coal was severed. - (3) Proceeds from the temporary tax are deposited into a special fund in the State Treasury to be used for the operation of the Surface Mining Commission.